Hellenistic Elite was Buried on a Bronze Bed with Gold in Her Mouth

 The second part, ekphora, was the funeral procession.
 In the early morning hours following prothesis, just before dawn, a group of mourners would lead the body to the cemetery.
 Sometimes the funeral procession could be quite an event , with people singing lamentations, pulling their hair, hitting themselves, and wailing.
-Musicians played funeral tunes and men walked before the corpse that was being carried to the final resting place as women walked behind it.
+Musicians played funeral tunes and men walked before the corpse, which was being carried to the final resting place as women walked behind it.

 Finally, the body, be it cremated or whole, would be interred.
 Hellenion states that libations were commonly made as well as offerings of baskets of food and jugs of water and oil, which could be placed alongside the body in the grave.
 Other objects were also sometimes added to the burial, such as wreaths, which were sometimes made of gold leaf.

-Following this three-step funerary procedure, the living relatives and friends would usually bathe themselves to remove the pollution of death and hold a feast.
+Following this three-step funerary procedure, the living relatives and friends would usually bathe themselves to remove the ‘pollution of death’ and hold a feast.
 Family members would also often return to the gravesite at a later date to make offerings, libations, prayers, and keep the psyche up to date on what has happened since they left their body.

 Living a Good Life, Caring for the Dead